Best Reciprocating Saw Reviews

 Black & Decker BDCR20C

 The saw is quite compact, being only slightly over 15 inches in length.
-Measuring 7.13 inches by 3.44 inches, it fits into the tight crevices the regular saws can’t get in.
+With its dimensions of 7.13 inches by 3.44 inches, it is able to fit into narrow crevices that regular saws cannot access.
 It weighs 4.5lbs and can be operated even single-handed.
-However, the motor is powerful enough to deal with the 2.5-inch tree limbs easily.
+Despite this, the motor is powerful enough to effortlessly handle 2.5-inch tree limbs.

-This kit will make a great start for your Black+Decker tools collection, as it features a charger accepting the Powerconnect batteries.
+This kit is an excellent starting point for your Black+Decker tool collection of top reciprocating saws, as it includes a charger compatible with Powerconnect batteries.
 It includes a Black and Decker reciprocating saw with a 5-inch blade and a 20V power bank that’ll last you over an hour of continuous work.

-Working on a stack of logs for two hours, I had to exchange a battery only at the end of my work.
+After working on a stack of logs for two hours, I only had to replace the battery at the end of my work.
 I pushed the saw hard, often sawing at the maximum speed.
 This model is equipped with an electronic brake that stops the motion almost immediately.
-During idle periods, you can activate the lock so that the trigger wouldn’t be pressed occasionally.
+During idle periods, you can activate the lock to prevent the trigger from being accidentally pressed.

 I liked the sturdiness of the saw construction.
 The blade motion had been even, producing no gaps or jumps, and the cuts were neat.
-I also tested the saw on a thin metal sheet with another blade, and cut it through easily.
+I also tested the saw with a different blade on a thin metal sheet, and it was able to cut through it effortlessly.
 The tool’s housing is sturdy, and I didn’t feel it warm up throughout the work.

 Pros